Where it's hardest to be a girl

 - One factor in the ranking is access to education

-"We Will Rise: Michelle Obama's Mission to Educate Girls Around the World," premieres on CNN Wednesday, October 12, at 9 p.m.
+CNN Films' "We Will Rise: Michelle Obama's Mission to Educate Girls Around the World," premieres on CNN on October 12 at 9 p.m.
 ET.

 (CNN)Read this sentence.